 - ATSAMD21 ARM Cortex M0 Processor, running at 3.3V and 48MHz

 - 2 MB of SPI Flash storage, used primarily with CircuitPython to store code and libraries.

 - MicroUSB port for programming and debugging

 - USB port can act like a serial port, keyboard, mouse, joystick or MIDI!

 Programming the Adafruit Circuit Playground Express

 MakeCode interface is designed with the beginner or educator in mind.
 There is no software that needs to be installed to run, just a web browser.
+There is also a Windows App version of the editor that allows you to work completely offline and adds the option of viewing live readings from a connected Circuit Playground Express!
 MakeCode offers a unique drag and drop block-based interface that makes it easy to learn the fundamentals of coding without getting bogged down with errors.
 The blocks are made of shapes that only allow them to snap into place in positions that work for the code.